- First Name

 Much of my career has been spent researching the geology of the West Coast of the South Island.
 I was awarded a DSc for publications on this distinctive region, for which I have a deep affection.
 From 2003-2007 I was science editor for Te Ara, the online Encylopedia of New Zealand, covering a broad range of natural history topics.
 This has led to a growing interest in writing for the web as an effective way of presenting material to a 21st century audience.
-In 2008 I completed an article on the West Coast region for Te Ara.
-I have recently completed a an illustrated biography of Joseph Divis, miner and photographer, who recorded life in gold mines and mining communities, My current research project is a biography of James Hector (1834-1907), pioneer explorer and scientist.
+Two of my major Te Ara articles are overviews of the West Coast region and the Kermadec islands.
+In 2010 I published a an illustrated biography of Joseph Divis, miner and photographer, who recorded life in gold mines and mining communities, and a second edition is to be launched in late 2016.
+I have recently completed a biography of James Hector (1834-1907), pioneer explorer and scientist.

 - Publications and Research

 Processing gold-bearing quartz ore in the early twentieth century: an illustrated case study from the Snowy River battery, Waiuta, New Zealand.
 GSNZ Miscellaneous Publication 142, 19 pages (2015)

 A bibliography of publications by or about James Hector (1834-1907).
 Geoscience Society Miscellaneous Publication 133M, 52 pages (2015)

 Selected documents relating to the life and work of James Hector (1834-1907).
 Geoscience Society Miscellaneous Publication 133L, 69 pages (2015)

 "My dearest Georgie": transcriptions of 22 letters from James Hector to his wife Georgiana written in 1890.
 Geoscience Society Miscellaneous Publication 133A (2nd edition), 35 pages (2015)

 Domestic expenditure of the Hector family in the early 1870s.
 Tuhinga 25:1-25 (2014)